gakalmar/Notes/14_OOP with C#.md

         - Stands for "You aren't going to need it!"
         - Advices against adding functionality until it's really needed
         - It's part of the agile development practices

+    - **KISS:**
+        - stands for "Keep It Simple, Stupid!"
+        - Emphasizes the importance of simplicity in design and implementation (avoid unnecessary complexity in software development)
+        - **Benefits:**
+            - code is easier to understand and maintain
+            - faster to develop
+            - there is a smaller chance of creating errors
+            - better performance and reliability because of the reduced complexity

 ## PROCESS OF MODELING:
 - **Process of modeling overview:**